 Look for the word whole (as in “whole wheat”) in the ingredient list; if it just says “wheat flour,” they’ve taken out the healthful parts of the grain and left you with nothing but empty calories.

 When you eat whole grains rather than their refined counterparts, besides protecting your health, you’ll likely feel fuller and eat less.
+Whole grains are even more nutritious if they’ve been prepared by soaking and/or sprouting.
+More products made from sprouted whole grains are popping up every day.

 *The jury’s still out on whether we should try to skip grains altogether, and many people report feeling better when they don’t eat them (though that may be because they are avoiding refined grain flours).
 If you are avoiding grains or gluten, just be sure that whatever you’re substituting is whole rather than refined.